jethrocarr/pupistry/README.md

 in Pupistry to be the exact same value, since `%{::settings::confdir}` will differ between Pupistry and masterful Puppet.

-Pupistry will default to applying the "master" branch if one is not listed, if you are doing branch-based environments, you can specifiy when bootstrapping and override on a per-execution basis with `--environment`.
+Pupistry will default to applying the `master` branch if one is not listed, if you are doing branch-based environments, you can specifiy when bootstrapping and override on a per-execution basis with `--environment`.